LPardue/h2-grows-a-beard/draft-pardue-httpbis-h2-plus-plus.md

 : NEW MTI!
 See {{!RFC8446}}

-All HTTP/2 requests MUST include exactly one valid value for the ":method", ":scheme", and ":path" pseudo-header fields, unless they are CONNECT requests ({{the-connect-method}}).
+All HTTP/2 Plus Plus requests MUST include exactly one valid value for the ":method", ":scheme", and ":path" pseudo-header fields, unless they are CONNECT requests ({{the-connect-method}}) - TODO explain :protocol.
 An HTTP request that omits mandatory pseudo-header fields is malformed ({{malformed-messages}}).

 Individual requests do not carry an explicit indicator of protocol version.
 All HTTP/2 Plus Plus requests implicitly have a protocol version of "2.lol" (see